stefanil/play2-clickstart/README.md

 I suggest to use an extranal client like SQLExplorer or Squirrel SQL.
 A good tutorial on this can be found here:

 http://www.comtechies.com/2013/03/how-to-create-and-connect-cloudbees.html

+# Proceed with Adapting the Application

+The provided application is rather a simple Scala application than a Java application based on Play 2.
+So the adaptions are quite huge.